purpleshellsecurity/adversary_lab/README.md

 <br>

 > [!IMPORTANT]
 > If you get an error "The file C:\adversary_lab_deploy.ps1 is not digitally signed.
 You cannot run this script on the current system.
-For more information about running scripts and setting execution policy, see about_Execution_Policies at https://go.microsoft.com/fwlink/?LinkID=135170." you can bypass it temporarily with the following command: pwsh -ExecutionPolicy Bypass -File .\adversary_lab_deploy.ps1
+For more information about running scripts and setting execution policy, see about_Execution_Policies at https://go.microsoft.com/fwlink/?LinkID=135170." you can bypass it temporarily with the following command: powershell -ExecutionPolicy Bypass -File .\adversary_lab_deploy.ps1

 <br>